The Green Less Traveled

 Where to Go, Parking and Regulations

-Fisherman can drive directly to Little Hole and then hike up or downstream to some great fishing holes, or many put in just below the Flying Gorge Dam and float the seven miles down to Little Hole, which is the first takeout spot along the river.
+Anglers can drive directly to Little Hole and then hike up or downstream to some great fishing holes, or many put in just below the Flaming Gorge Dam and float the seven miles down to Little Hole, which is the first takeout spot along the river.
 Indian Crossing Campground is 24 miles below the dam.

 While you are in Browns Park be sure to stop by the John Jarvie Historic Property and have a look back at frontier life in the 19th Century.